ruichen-v/ruichen-v.github.io/_pages/about.md

 My ultimate goal is to build robotics systems that can collaborate with humans safely, efficiently, and adaptively.

-I work on applications as well (lidar drivers and tools, automatic map generator for driving simulators, etc.).
+I work on applications as well (lidar drivers and tools, automatic map generator for driving simulators, robotic arms, self-balance bot races, etc.).
 Details can be found [here](https://ruichen-v.github.io/projects/).